Autosport Plus subscriber? Sign in now to vote

-Before that, we’ve got a little request for our readers.
-We need you to vote, and here you can select the candidate you think performed best in each category during the season.
-The winners will be announced on 4 December, across multiple digital platforms including autosport.com and will be featured in the 8 December issue of Autosport magazine.
+You can vote for the candidate you think performed best in each category during the season.
+The winners will be announced across multiple digital platforms including autosport.com, as well as in the magazine.

 Autosport users can vote by simply clicking on your choice(s) from the nominees below.
 You have one vote per category and then can submit your vote at the bottom of the page.